Assassin’s Creed Odyssey combat: tips for combat, gear explained

 Unleash your Spartan warrior.

 Combat has definitely changed in drastic ways and while Assassin’s Creed Odyssey isn’t all that different to Assassin’s Creed Origins, there are certainly some techniques that you need to get a good grasp of to succeed.
-This guide will give you tips for combat, as well as explain how gear works.
+Parrying attacks from opponents requires sufficient timing, and knowing when to dodge instead can be the difference between victory and defeat.
+In this guide, there are tips for combat basics, as well as explain how gear in your inventory works.

 Assassin’s Creed Odyssey combat and gear guide